kkorshunova/multichain-martini-go/README.md

 All auxiliary itp file names follow the same convention: prefix (defined via `--moltype`) + itp section name + `go_mono` (OLD ver.: `go`)

-For the organization of the output files, refer to this [flowchart](https://github.com/kkorshunova/multichain-martini-go/blob/master/docs/MGo_top_A1.pdf).
+(to be updated) For the organization of the output files, refer to this [flowchart](https://github.com/kkorshunova/multichain-martini-go/blob/master/docs/MGo_top_A1.pdf).

 ### How to choose a suitable chain sorting method:
 Identification of separate chains in the input protein structure can be done in three ways: